StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 To anyone on the fence about trying DALL-E 2, I can genuinely recommend it.
 Prompting the model and seeing what it comes up with is almost addictive, and creates this beautiful dopamine feedback loop that just keeps you glued to your keyboard until you've spent all your credits.
 Or at least that's how it went for me.

-I personally like asking these models for fantasy illustrations, landscapes and that kind of stuff, as I find that area less explored than, say, hyper realistic renders or popular media characters.
+Personally, I like asking these models for fantasy illustrations, landscapes and that kind of stuff, as I find that area less explored than, say, hyper realistic renders or popular media characters.
 However given **how good DALL-E 2 is at photorealism**, I did try my hand at some photograph prompts.

 As a summary, here are some of the **prompt templates that have yielded the best results** for me: